Bellovaci: Conquest

 Caesar ordered troops into the territory of the Suessiones, but chose to confront the Bellovaci himself.
 The Bellovaci, led by Correus, camped at Mount St. Marc, intending to attack head on if Caesar brought three legions, and to use guerrilla tactics if he brought more.
 The Roman camp was located at Mount St. Pierre, and heavily fortified with two ditches and two lines of defences.
-The events of this campaign were recorded by Aulus Hirtius, though his findings do not entirely correspond with the geography of the region – he provided only that the Bellovaci camped at a “high wooded place surrounded by marsh”.
+The events of this campaign were recorded by Aulus Hirtius, though his findings do not entirely correspond with the geography of the region – he provided only that the Bellovaci camped at a "high wooded place surrounded by marsh".

 The Bellovaci were surprised by the arrival of Roman troops, and Julius Caesar was intimidated by the size of enemy forces, even though he (Caesar) had a large force of about 30,000 men with him, including four legions, tribes, and a few baggage trains.
 Neither initiated battle.

 The battles were initially small confrontations with varying success across the marsh surrounding Bellovaci territory.
 The Belgic warriors set traps in the woods for Roman foragers, and maintained an immensely advantageous position to the point that Caesar was forced to call for reinforcements of three legions from Trebonius.
 Intimidated by the pending arrival of Roman reinforcements and fearing a siege, Correus sent many of his battle-incapable troops to escape in the night.
 They accomplished this successfully, though Caesar's troops may have been able to catch them had they attempted to intervene.

 Defeat and post-conquest period

-Eventually, Caesar built a bridge crossed the marsh by Mount St. Marc, positioning his troops within missile range of the Bellovaci camp.
+Eventually, Caesar built a bridge and crossed the marsh by Mount St. Marc, positioning his troops within missile range of the Bellovaci camp.
 Correus and the Bellovaci retreated in the night to a stronger camp 10 miles away, using a line of fire to blind the Roman troops, leaving traps in their wake to impede Roman pursuit.
 Correus then attempted an ambush on Caesar's troops, though not their entire number, sending about 6000 of his men to a spot where he believed Caesar would forage for food.
-Caesar heard of this, although it is not clear how, and has reinforcements ready to attack once the ambush is set off; however by the time he arrives, the Bellovaci were defeated, and their general Correus killed.
+Caesar heard of this, although it is not clear how, and had reinforcements ready to attack once the ambush was set off; however, by the time he arrived, the Bellovaci were defeated, and their general Correus killed.
 After the battle, the Bellovaci were allegedly impressed by Caesar's clemency, which was secured through unclear means by Diviciacus; according to the Bello Gallico the leaders of the revolt fled to Britain.